Month End Sale : Flat 30% off ON LIVE CLASSES + 2 FREE SELF-PACED COURSES AS A BONUS! - SCHEDULE CALL

 SELECT * FROM 'payments' WHERE 'amount_paid' > 2000;

-The blog for SQL where clause gave you a perfect idea of how to use the clause within the query.
+The blog for SQL where Statement clause gave you a perfect idea of how to use the clause within the query.
 It tells you about the meaning and necessity of WHERE clause and how to use it in the best way with examples.
 Also, it explains to you what will happen when the WHERE clause is combined with logical and comparison operators.
+This is how you can implement the SQL Server case in where clause.

 Receive Latest Materials and Offers on SQL Server Course